A commemorative photo session with your horse honors the love between the two of you and will help you give grief a place in your life.

 Don’t forget that these stages are not set in stone.
 You might skip one or stay a bit too long in one.
 I for one either skip the bargaining or I don’t linger in it.
 I do usually have a lot of anger and depression though.
 It all depends on the circumstances and your personality.
 And the circumstances of euthanasia make this process even more unusual.

 What is a Thank You Session?

-First and foremost, it is not an end of life session.
+First and foremost, I do not want you to see it merely as an end-of-life session.
 Quite the opposite, a Thank You Session with your horse celebrates the life of your horse and commemorates the joy you experienced by having them in your life.

 As I said before, this is all about celebrating.
 And no, it is not wrong to do this while, at the same time, you are grieving.
 You are acknowledging the irreplaceable richness your horse has brought to your life.
 No matter the circumstances, that is always ok.
 Now even more so.

 I asked Ann how she wanted to go about this session.
 She told me she wanted to throw a party for Callisto and her little friends.
-Because in the last year, while not being able to ride, Callisto was finding a purpose in bringing delight in the life of two little girls.
-The girls regularly came by to groom Callisto, do a few pony rides and just spend time with her.
+Because in the last year, while not being able to ride, Callisto was finding a purpose in bringing delight into the lives of two little girls.
+The girls regularly came by to groom Callisto, do a few pony rides, and just spend time with her.
 And that is exactly how Ann wanted to celebrate Callisto’s life.

 This is a very emotional time.
 And that is ok.
 There is also so much going on and with all the decisions to be made, you might forget to enjoy the time left.
 This is where I come in.
 I give you the opportunity to ground yourself again, cherish the time that is left, while I document this experience.